Skip to content

 Every status change reaches the right person — once.

-Request and approval notifications don't ride ad-hoc emails scattered across services.
-They move through one governed pipeline: a typed catalog — request submitted, approved, denied, fulfilled, canceled; ticket assigned — resolved against per-tenant channel policy and each person's own preferences, over email and in-app.
+Request and approval notifications don’t ride ad-hoc emails scattered across services.
+They move through one governed pipeline: a typed catalog — request submitted, approved, denied, fulfilled, canceled; ticket assigned — resolved against per-tenant channel policy and each person’s own preferences, over email, in-app, and Slack — where an approver can approve, deny, or reassign in the message itself.
 Every delivery is tracked per recipient and channel, retried on a backoff, and dead-lettered if it never lands rather than silently dropped.
 Repeated emissions of the same event collapse to a single message, and a failed notification never changes the state of the request that triggered it.

 Request flows shaped to your policy — not to a vendor’s form.